orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 ## Conclusion

 Significant progress has been made in addressing the high-priority and medium-priority documentation gaps identified in the Content Gap Analysis.
-As of May 23, 2025, all previously pending documentation items have been completed, including:
+As of May 24, 2025, all documentation items have been completed, including:

 1. Comprehensive visual documentation for the `orbiton new` command with project templates and examples
 2. Complete video accompaniment for the Task Manager tutorial with interactive code examples
 3. Enhanced API references for Orbiton and Orlint libraries
 4. Comprehensive documentation of script requirements, component patterns, and advanced state management
+5. Full video content infrastructure with guidelines for future video creation
+6. Complete future documentation roadmap for 2025-2026

 The Orbit Framework documentation now provides a complete, multi-modal learning experience with text-based guides, visual examples, and video content covering all major aspects of the framework.
+All items identified in the Content Gap Analysis have been addressed, and all phases of the Documentation Plan have been completed successfully.

-The next phase will focus on maintaining documentation alongside framework development, ensuring that new features are documented as they're implemented, and expanding the interactive and multimedia aspects of the documentation.
+Moving forward, the focus will shift to maintaining documentation alongside framework development according to the Documentation Roadmap 2025-2026, ensuring that new features are documented as they're implemented, and further expanding the interactive and multimedia aspects of the documentation.